 If PUFAs are in everything, how can I avoid them??

 Learning to be savvy about reading food and cosmetic labels will help you to avoid PUFAs.
 Ingredients are usually listed in descending order, so the closer to the top of the list a high-PUFA oil is, the higher the PUFA content of the product.

 It's especially important to avoid putting high-PUFA oils on your face, because this is the part of the body that gets the most sun exposure.
 PUFAs can interact with iron, oestrogen and the sun to produce lipofuscin, the dark brown pigment responsible for liver spots.
 Many commercial sunscreens do not protect against this particular problem because - guess what? - they’re often high in PUFAs too!
 Your best bet here is to use a low PUFA sunscreen such as Surfpaste or Shade.
-But more about that another time.

 What low-PUFA alternatives should I look out for?

 Good oils to keep an eye out for at the top of ingredients lists include:

 Tallow (not lard)

 Given what I have learned about the skin-damaging effects of PUFA, I used macadamia, jojoba and babassu combined with grass-fed beef tallow to make Absolutely PureOrganic Skin Food.